 Where to Stay?

 Disneyland has plenty of options in places to stay around the resort.
 There are three official Disneyland hotels – the Disneyland Hotel, Grand Californian, and Disney’s Paradise Pier Hotel.
 If you have the means, the Disneyland Hotel and Grand Californian are phenomenal hotels.
 We especially like the Grand Californian and its national parks lodge style.
-Ultimately, we don’t stay there because of the price (generally above $300/night) and we don’t see much value in staying there since we spend all day in the parks.
+Ultimately, we don’t stay there because of the price (generally above $400/night) and we don’t see much value in staying there since we spend all day in the parks.
 Paradise Pier Hotel is not a good value, and is not in a great location so we do not recommend it.
 The official hotels come with a few perks, namely an extra hour in the parks.

-The next hotel options is what Disney terms as ‘Good Neighbor Hotels’.
+The next hotel options are what Disney terms as ‘Good Neighbor Hotels’.
 These hotels are generally within a 15 minute walk of Disneyland, some as close as 5, and are much cheaper.
 It probably goes without saying but these hotels are not nearly as nice as the Disneyland Hotel or Grand Californian.
 Many of these places have improved over the years and I expect them to continue to do so as Disneyland becomes more and more popular.
 Good Neighbor Hotels are great for those who are looking to save some money and will spend most of the time in the parks.
 We usually opt for these and, while some are nicer than others, aren’t disappointed if we keep our expectations in check.
 I do recommend going for the hotels closer to the park over the brand name hotels if you aren’t going to spend much time at the hotel.
 A 5 minute walk compared to 15 seems like a minor detail until you have just spent 10 straight hours in Disneyland.
 This is a quick rundown of all of the Disneyland area hotels we have stayed in.
 That post includes links to all of our hotel reviews, as well.

 There are many options so find the one that works for you.
 The price range on Good Neighbor Hotels range anywhere from ($100/night to $300/night for family suites).